Albert Heinrich Riise: Early life and education

-Riise was the son of skipper and merchant Jens Christian Riise (1773-1814) and wife Margrethe Elisabeth Krabbe (1779-1869).
+Riise was the son of skipper and merchant Jens Christian Riise (1773–1814) and wife Margrethe Elisabeth Krabbe (1779–1869).
 The father died at sea when his ship accidentally perished a storm.
 After schooling, Albert was apprenticed at the pharmacist in Ærøskøbing and from 1825 to 1830 he continued at the pharmacist in Fåborg.
 He then traveled to Copenhagen, where he graduated in 1832.
 While still studying botany and chemistry, he worked at various pharmacies in the capital at the same time.

 Pharmacist on St. Thomas

 A long-cherished desire to get to the West Indies was fulfilled in 1838 when he managed to get the privilege as a pharmacist in the Danish West Indies.
 Upon arrival in Saint Thomas, he at first worked in a so-called doctor stall, driven by several doctors.
 The following year he established his own pharmacy in partnership with a doctor.
 In 1843, he was able to buy out the partner, so he became the sole owner of the pharmacy.
-It went well for Riise, the business grew, he travelled to the United States and Trinidad among others.
+It went well for Riise and his business grew; he travelled to the United States and Trinidad, among other countries.

 Equipped with a large stock of all kinds of goods, especially pharmaceutical products, St. Thomas Pharmacy became known throughout the surrounding Caribbean islands as the place where anything one might need for any household was to be obtained.

 Riise had a lively interest in botany and with utilized Caribbean exotic plants and animal life for the preparation of pharmaceutical, cosmetic and alcoholic products.
 He collected a great deal of herpetological and other zoological specimens, which were sent to Copenhagen and other European museums.
-The Danish zoologists Johannes Theodor Reinhardt and Christian Frederik Lütken were preparing a great monograph on the amphibians and reptiles of the Danish West Indies and the wider Caribbean, much of it based on the extensive collections of Riise, unfortunately for them however, the young American Edward Drinker Cope found a number of Riise's (he thought the man was called Rüse) specimens from the Danish West Indies of the species that they were in the process of describing which had been sent to America, and rushed to describe them for posterity himself, publishing his work in 1862 a week or two earlier than them, which necessitated a rash of last minute changes to their manuscript before it could be brought to the printers.
+The Danish zoologists Johannes Theodor Reinhardt and Christian Frederik Lütken were preparing a great monograph on the amphibians and reptiles of the Danish West Indies and the wider Caribbean, much of it based on the extensive collections of Riise.
+Unfortunately for them, however, the young American Edward Drinker Cope found a number of Riise's (he thought the man was called Rüse) specimens from the Danish West Indies of the species that they were in the process of describing which had been sent to America.
+He rushed to describe them for posterity himself, publishing his work in 1862 a week or two earlier than them, which necessitated a rash of last-minute changes to their manuscript before it could be brought to the printers.